In 'Every Day Is Extra,' John Kerry Focuses On His Time In The Political Arena

 On the flip side, Kerry devotes pages and pages to McCain, who died last week at the age of 81.
 Kerry recounts a previously reported late-night flight the two men shared early in their Senate careers, and how the prisoner-of-war and veteran-against-the-war reconciled the different ways they had responded to, and acted in, that political cauldron.
 McCain and Kerry went on to lead a bipartisan effort to conclusively investigate remaining POW/MIA claims, as well as restore a normalized relationship with Vietnam.

 That chapter gets to the ultimate flaw in Kerry's book, which is entirely outside of Kerry's control.
-Both the Trump Administration and the current political climate cast an inescapable shadow over it.
+Both the Trump sdministration and the current political climate cast an inescapable shadow over it.

 You can't read a chapter about a Republican and Democrat working together to solve a complicated problem without thinking about how impossible that task would be in the modern Senate.
-Nor can you read blow-by-blow recaps of the final hours of negotiations for the Iran nuclear deal and Paris Climate Accord without acknowledging the Trump Administration has since systematically dismantled both international agreements.
+Nor can you read blow-by-blow recaps of the final hours of negotiations for the Iran nuclear deal and Paris Climate Accord without acknowledging the Trump administration has since systematically dismantled both international agreements.

 In fact, the same goes for Kerry's entire career.
 He devoted his entire adult life to public service, and took the nuts and bolts of governing seriously.
 Briefing books and committee meetings make recurring appearances in this memoir.
 Like McCain, Kerry tried and failed to win the White House, which is currently occupied by the first person in American history to become president having never held prior public office or military command, and first to run on a tweet-by-tweet basis.

-Kerry, like most other Obama Administration alumni who have written books, opted to focus on his time in the arena, rather than critiquing or responding to the Trump Administration.
+Kerry, like most other Obama administration alumni who have written books, opted to focus on his time in the arena, rather than critiquing or responding to the Trump administration.
 But given the glaring contrasts in personality and policy, and given how much energy Trump has devoted to dismantling everything Kerry worked for, you can't help but want to hear much more from the former senator and secretary of state on current events, as well as the past.